-General Breast Care During Breastfeeding Period
+Breast Care During Breastfeeding Period

 Your breast will change during pregnancy and during the postpartum period.
 Hormones released by your body during pregnancy will make your breasts grow and produce breast milk.

 After the birth of your child, your breasts will start to fill up with breast milk in anticipation of feeding your hungry baby.
 Your breast will be larger and feel tender due to milk engorgement which may leak through the nipples.
+It is important to take good care of your breasts to prevent problems during breastfeeding.

-Tips for Breast Care during Breast-Feeding
+Breast Care during Breastfeeding

 - Practice good hygiene by washing your breast and nipples with warm water while having your bath or shower.
 Do not use too much soap as it may dry your nipples causing them to crack.